digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 {: .block-note}

 Follow these steps below to replace the rear shelf speakers (Sedan only):
-1. use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the shelf
+1. Use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the shelf
-1. remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom
+1. Remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom

 ![Shelf Speaker Screw Locations](./shelf-speaker-screws-sedan.jpg)
 > Photo of the screw locations for the rear shelf speaker.
 Note mesh covers not present (see note below)